MarcinSznura/Whack-em/README.md

 To run this game you will need:
 - webcam
-- monochromatic object as controller
+- monochromatic object as a controller
 - background of color different than controller

 ### Installing